XPping/faceRecognition/README.md

 VggfaceV2

 # Model
 We adapt the DeepFace except face align.
 When face align, we used the landmark detected by dlib according to the geometry of the face.
+The download https in XecpOut\models, and put the model in that dir.

 # Train
 cmd: python train.py